 Whenever you make major changes to something about the website, it is natural you see significant changes in the amount of crawling the Google but does on the site.
 This is completely normal and expected.

 The same is also true when you switch over your site to CDN.
-But if you remove the CDN or otherwise change it, you will also see the same kind of Google but collectivity on the site when that’s done.
+But if you remove the CDN or otherwise change it, you will also see the same kind of Googlebot activity on the site when that’s done.

 John Mueller from Google confirmed this via twitter.